Daisy May Cooper

-Daisy May Cooper (born 1 August 1986) is an English actress and writer.
+Daisy May Cooper (born 1985 or 1986) is an English actress and writer.
 She won the 2018 BAFTA TV Award for Best Female Comedy Performance for playing Kerry Mucklowe in the BBC Three series This Country, which she co-created and co-wrote with her younger brother, Charlie Cooper.

 Early life and education

-Cooper was born in Cirencester, Gloucestershire, in 1986 and is the elder of two children.
+Daisy May Cooper was born in Basingstoke, Hampshire, the elder of two children.
+She grew up living in a two-bedroom council house in Cirencester.
 Her brother, Charlie Cooper, is also an actor and writer.

-She attended Cirencester Deer Park School, followed by drama school at the Royal Academy of Dramatic Art in London.
+She attended Cirencester Deer Park School, followed by drama school at the Royal Academy of Dramatic Art in London, graduating in 2010.

 Career

-After one role as a young mother in ITV series Doc Martin she returned to the West Country, working as a cleaner with her brother Charlie.
-For a while the siblings lived together – their experiences would later form part of the writings for This Country.
+After one role as a young mother in ITV series Doc Martin, Cooper returned to the West Country, working as a cleaner with her brother Charlie.
+For a while the siblings lived together, and their experiences would later form part of the writings for This Country.

 In 2014, she landed the role of PC Garvey in the TV series The Wrong Mans.
 In the same year, a pilot based on the Coopers' initial series pitch had been shot for ITV as the (never released) film Kerry, setting the basis for This Country.

-She wrote and starred with her brother, Charlie, in the BBC Three comedy series This Country, for which she won a TV BAFTA award for Best Female Comedy Performance in 2018.
+She wrote and starred with her brother, Charlie, in the BBC Three comedy series This Country, for which she won a TV BAFTA Award for Best Female Comedy Performance in 2018.
 Due to the success of the first series of This Country, a second series was commissioned and aired on BBC Three in February 2018.
 A third series aired in 2020.

 In 2019, she played Peggotty in The Personal History of David Copperfield and in 2020, she had a part in Armando Iannucci's HBO space comedy Avenue 5.
 She also appeared with her father, Paul, on Celebrity Gogglebox.
 On 29 July 2020, Cooper took part in the tenth series of Taskmaster.
-In 2022 she played one of the two lead characters in the television sitcom The Witchfinder.
+In 2022 she played one of the two lead characters in the television sitcom The Witchfinder, and co-wrote and starred in Am I Being Unreasonable?